Dolores and Tina Ortiz

 About the Wedding

 Miss Mary Dolores Duke, daughter of Col. and Mrs James Thomas Duke of Fort Myer became the bride yesterday of Mr Frank Vincent Ortiz Jr. He is the son of Mr and Mrs Ortiz of Santa Fe, New Mexico.
 Col. Duke is the commanding officer of Fort Myer.
 The ceremony took place in the post chapel at Fort Myer with Brig.
 General Patrick J. Ryan, deputy chief of chaplains officiating.
 There was a reception at the Officier's Club.
 Given in marriage by her father, the bride wore an ivory satin wedding gown trimmed in seed pearls.
 Her veil was of illusion and heirloom lace and she carried stephanotis, white orchids and lilies of the valley.
 The maid of honor was Miss Mary Beal of Philadephia and he bridal attendants were Mrs George Solatan and Mrs Joseph Evans.
 They wore light blue organza dresses, carried daisies and wore daisy headbands.
 Mr Robert Reader served as the best man.
 The ushers were Lt.
 R. Leonard Duke, brother of the bride, Lt.
 James Pitt, Mr. John Power and Mr John Bischoff.
 The former Miss Duke attended Georgetown Visitation Convent and was graduated from Ashely Hall in Charelston S.C.
 She spend five years in Europe where she attended the University of Grenoble, France.
-In 1944, the bridn made her debut in Charleston.
-Mr. Ortis is a graduate of Georgetown University and served in the air Force during the last war.
+In 1944, the bride made her debut in Charleston.
+Mr. Ortiz is a graduate of Georgetown University and served in the Air Force during the last war.
 He is presently with the State Department attending their foreign service institute prior to assignment abroad.

 Christina Ortiz Is Christened in Addis Ababa